NannanXuesuper/End-to-End-MRI-Based-Model-for-Prediction-of-Molecular-Subtypes-and-Grades/README.md

 ## Overview

-This repository contains the official implementation for the paper: **"Segmentation-Free End-to-End Multi-Sequence MRI-Based Model for Prediction of Molecular Subtypes and Grades in Adult-Type Gliomas"**.
+This repository contains the official implementation for the paper: **"Advanced Glioma Classification using Novel Segmentation-Free End-to-End Multi-Sequence MRI-Based Deep-Learning Model: A Multicenter Study"**.

 Our project introduces the Multi-Sequence Multitask Deep Learning Model (MMDLM), an end-to-end deep learning framework that predicts key molecular subtypes (IDH mutation, 1p/19q co-deletion) and histological grade (LGG vs. GBM) in adult-type gliomas directly from multi-modal MRI scans, eliminating the need for manual tumor segmentation.